 Thanks for helping us improve our products.
 Please reach out via firstname.lastname@example.org so that we can address this as soon as possible!

-Our turnaround time is one business day for all bugs.
+Our resolution time goal is one business day for all bugs.

 Please reach out via email@example.com and a Coord Product Specialist will assist.